jyoung4242/articles/CA/cellularautonoma.md

 value to the opposite, meaning a zero will become a one, and vice versa.
 The results of this assessment needs to be kept in a new or cloned array, as to not overwrite the starting array's values as you iterate over the tiles.

-The rules around flipping the zeros will depend on each implementation of the CA algorithm.
+The rules around flipping the values in each cell will depend on each implementation of the CA algorithm.
 These can be variable rules, each implementation can be unique in that instance.
 This gives you some agency and control over how you want your simulation to run.

 To note, this approach to the CA algorithm is for the sake of THIS article, and other approaches can be implemented.
 Let's define our rules for the scope of this article.